korken89/smlang-rs/README.md

 ## Examples

 Here are some examples of state machines converted from UML to the State Machine Language DSL.
+Runnable versions of each example is available in the `examples` folder.

 ### Linear state machine